mce35/Domoticz-ArduinoIO/README.md

 1. `VERS`: Returns the firmware version
     - `ArduinoIO-v1.0`
 2. `RSTX`: Reset the ports (all pins are set to input)
     - `Reset`: Indicates that the board is not configured.
-This message is emitted every second.
+This message is emitted every second when the board is not configured.
 3. ``CN[IOA]V``: Set number of Inputs/Outputs/Analog inputs to V
     - No response sent
 4. `CLNV`: Set output pin N as active low, val=V (example: `CL01` sets output 0 as active low - setting it to 0 makes it HIGH)